-Deficiency Recommendation Management's response Pension contributions paid into Council's main bank account We found that in three instances, the contributions have been paid into th Council's main bank account and no special-purposed bank account set u separating contributions payments of other Council payments as per the L laws and regulations. these contribution payments, especially the contribution from admitted or scheduled bodies, are made into the separate Pension Fund bank account. t the properties of the separate Pension Fund bank account.
+Deficiency Recommendation Management's response Pension contributions paid into Council's main bank account We found that in three instances, the contributions have been paid into the Council's main bank account and not special-purposed bank account set up separating contributions payments for other Council payments as per the LO laws and regulations. these contribution payments, especially the contribution from admitted or scheduled bodies, are made into the separate Pension Fund bank account.
 Bank Account reconciliations identify when contributions are paid into the wrong bank account.
 Schedules of expected contributions identify late payment, and a Charging Policy is to be taken to the Pensions Committee to allow the Pension Administration team to impose charges on scheme employers for failing to comply with administrative requirements.
-Pension benefit payment We have identified two occasions where payroll processed payments for people had already terminated their employ with the Council.
-This was due to detransferring the completed paperwore lating to the termination of these transferring the Council had to reclaim the payment back from these individuals two more after the termination date.
-The risk a is that the Council find it difficult to the full amount back in these situations. timely manner to ensure no payment is made to leavers after their termination date. lays in rk wo ayroll. nent on the sarrising reclaim The Transactional services Manager is investigating the issues giving rise to the auditors recommendation and will implement any necessary change in procedures in liaison with them.
-Issues with admission agreemee (1) We have identified that the Pensi Fund Manager did not have bond va 6 out of 9 admitted bodies.
-4 of these obtained from the pensions team fro admission agreements; 2 from Legal is lack of communication between the for admission of admitted bodies, including monitoring and the pensions accounting team being given a full schedule of admission agreements so that the accounts can be kept up to date in this respect.
+There was no impact on the Pension fund Accounts as the accounting treatment was correct.
+Pension benefit payment We have identified two occasions wh payroll processed payments for peop had already terminated their employ with the Council.
+This was due to de transferring the completed paperwor relating to the termination of these trindividuals from line managers to pa The Council had to reclaim the paym back from these individuals two mon after the termination date.
+The risk a is that the Council find it difficult to the full amount back in these situation timely manner to ensure no payment is made to leavers after their termination date. lays in k wo yroll. ent ths rising reclaim The Transactional services Manager is investigating the issues giving rise to the auditors recommendation and will implement any necessary change in procedures in liaison with them.
+Issues with admission agreement (1) We have identified that the Pensir Fund Manager did not have bond val 6 out of 9 admitted bodies.
+4 of these obtained from the pensions team from admission agreements; 2 from Legal is lack of communication between the for admission of admitted bodies, including monitoring and the pensions accounting team being given a full schedule of admission agreements so that the accounts can be kept up to date in this respect.
 A TUPE manual and Admission Policy is currently being consulted upon and will be presented to the Pension Committee before March 2015.
 CMT have been briefed on the issues with Admission Agreements to disseminate clear responsibilities to their directorate service managers.
-Regular meetings are held with Legal Services to monitor progress on finalising Bond and Admission regulations do not stipulate how frequently this is needed, admission agreements.
+Regular meetings are held with Legal Services to monitor progress on finalising Bond and Admission frequent regular revaluation of bond.
+Although the regulations do not stipulate how frequently this is needed, risk that finance cannot gather the pensions accounting team with regards to admission agreements.
 As a result, there is a